crismaproject/wirecloud-widgets/README.md

 1. Use any compression tool to create ZIP files for each of the widgets you are interested in so that the `config.xml` file is in the root directory of the archive.
 If you want to, exclude `README.md` files.
 2. By convention, you should then change the extension from `.zip` to `.wgt`.

+If you want to contribute other ways of building/bundling widgets (or documentation), feel free to do so and send me a push request.

 ## Contact